griddynamics/Behavior-Analytic-Starter-Kit/Chapter 3.md

 To launch Web Store:
 --------------------
-On Qubell portal, go to Applications -> Web Store -> Launch -> Advanced Launch.
+On Qubell portal, go to the "Applications" tab, and click on "Advanced Launch" from the "Web Store" Launch dropdown box.

 ![Web store advanced launch](Images/web store adv launch.png) Set the input fields to the following values: